 * Returns are not supported by this plugin.
 WooCommerce supports various third-party plugins, which provide returns functionality on the WooCommerce App Marketplace.

 ** While it is possible to use third-party shipping plugins with this integration, it requires additional development on your side.

 This plugin supports WooCommerce versions 3.7 (running on PHP 5.6), 5.4 (running PHP 7.4), and 6.8 (running on 8.1).

 You need to have WordPress/WooCommerce login credentials to access WooCommerce and configure the plugin.

-The latest version of the WooCommerce connector is available for download from ChannelEngine.
-Contact ChannelEngine's Support team to request access to the connector, then follow the instructions below to install the ZIP file in your WooCommerce environment.
+The latest version of the WooCommerce plugin is available for download from ChannelEngine.
+Contact ChannelEngine's Support team to request access to the plugin, then follow the instructions below to install the ZIP file in your WooCommerce environment.

 - Log in to your WordPress back-end.

 - Go to Plugins, Add new, and click Upload plugin.

 - Click Browse, locate the ZIP file for the plugin, then click Select to upload it.